 CITRUS FRUITS AND BERRIES

-Vitamin C has also been shown to have a powerful effect on the overall health of our eyes and it may also ward off cataracts in old age too.
+Modern research shows Vitamin C has a powerful effect on the overall health of our eyes and it may also ward off cataracts in old age too.
 There are no better natural sources of Vitamin C than citrus fruits and berries.
 Of course, every Australian knows that because, without an understanding of the health benefits of Vitamin C, Australia might never have been discovered at all.

 The humble egg is not just a super place to find “good” cholesterol and protein.
 You also find more lutein and zeaxanthin along with some lovely zinc.
 Zinc reduces the risks of macular degeneration according to Dougherty Laser Vision in L.A.
 It also preserves your sense of taste and your sense of smell.
 However, if you eat too many eggs, you might prefer not to have a great sense of smell all of the time.